Hariharank26/vibecode/README.md

 Use this script when presenting to hackathon judges:

 ### Opening (15 sec)
 > "Enterprises are adopting GenAI, but AI hallucinations in legal, financial, and compliance contexts can cost millions.
-VibeTrust AI Guardian is an enterprise trust layer that validates AI outputs before they reach decision-makers."
+VeriCore AI is an enterprise trust layer that validates AI outputs before they reach decision-makers."

 ### Demo Flow (90 sec)